about KIPP & Charter Schools

 How can teachers apply to teach at KIPP Metro Atlanta Schools?

 Potential teachers can apply to work in a KIPP school by visiting our Careers page and following the instructions in the job posting.

 Does KIPP Metro Atlanta Schools receive public funding?

 As public charter schools, we are primarily funded through a combination of federal, state, and local dollars with state funding representing the majority of our public funding.
 Charter schools receive less public funding than traditional district schools which requires us to raise funds from private sources to provide a robust and well-rounded college-preparatory education.

 Does KIPP keep track of its alumni who go on to college?

 KIPP closely tracks and supports the students who graduate eighth grade from KIPP middle schools and/or enroll in ninth grade at KIPP high schools through our KIPP Through College (KTC) program.
-KTC aims to empower each middle school and high school graduate to continue using the scholarly habits, academic knowledge, and life skills they obtained at our schools as they continue on the path to college and beyond.
+KTC aims to empower each middle school and high school graduate to continue on the path to college and a choice-filled life.

 What is the role of the KIPP Foundation?

 The KIPP Foundation recruits, trains, and supports leaders to open locally-managed KIPP schools.
 The KIPP Foundation supports excellence, growth, and sustainability across the network, as well as leads network-wide efforts to innovate and share best practices.